thrasosc/valorcore-mod/src/main/resources/assets/valorcore/lavender/entries/valor_guide/game_mechanics/thirst.md

 }
 ```

 In addition to satisfying hunger, you also have to quench your thirst.
-You can drink water from any water source by holding right-click, but fresh water can only be found in rivers.

 ---

+You can drink water from any water source by holding <keybind;key.use>, but fresh water may only be found in rivers.

 ;;;;;